Medical History and Physical Exam for HIV Infection

 - Have high-risk partner(s) (a man or woman who has multiple sex partners or injects drugs, or a man who has sex with men).

-- Have recently had a sexually transmitted disease.
+- Have recently had a sexually transmitted infection.

 - Have you ever had symptoms that might indicate illness, such as fever, weight loss, shortness of breath, or diarrhea?